9 Reasons Delta’s SkyMiles Program Is Still Worth Your Consideration 9 Reasons Delta’s SkyMiles Program Is Still Worth Your Consideration

 AwardWallet receives compensation from advertising partners for links on the blog.
 Terms Apply to the offers listed on this page.
 Enrollment is required for select Amex benefits.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

-But SkyMiles still has much to offer as a frequent flyer program, especially for members based around Delta hubs in Atlanta (ATL), Minneapolis (MSP), and Seattle (SEA).
+But SkyMiles still has plenty to offer frequent flyers, particularly those based around Delta hubs in Atlanta (ATL), Minneapolis (MSP), and Seattle (SEA).

 Here's a look at some of the top reasons why it's still worth remaining loyal to Delta.